Baked Peach Oatmeal

 Ingredients

-• Preheat oven to 350°F and lightly coat a square baking pan with canola or coconut oil spray.
+• Preheat oven to 350°F and lightly coat a 9×9-inch square baking pan with nonstick spray.

-• In a large bowl, combine oats, baking powder, salt, cinnamon, nutmeg, and walnuts.
+• In a large bowl, combine oats, walnuts, baking powder, cinnamon, nutmeg, and salt.

-• In another bowl, whisk together milk, egg, applesauce, maple syrup, and vanilla.
+• In another bowl, whisk egg, then whisk in milk, applesauce, maple syrup, and vanilla.
 Pour into dry ingredients and mix well.

-• Pour mixture into prepared pan, smooth the top, and bake for about 30 minutes, until firm and edges are brown.
+• Pour mixture into prepared pan, smooth the top, and bake for 25-30 minutes, until firm and edges are brown.

 • Serve immediately with milk or maple syrup, or let cool completely to save for later.
 Store in the refrigerator and reheat individual squares in the microwave for about 45 seconds.